 As the United States expanded into the lower South during the early 19th century, white settlers faced an obstacle.
 This region was already home to the Cherokee, Creek, Choctaw, Chicasaw, and Seminole nations.
 Eager for land to raise cotton, the settlers pressured the federal government to acquire Indian territory.

-Andrew Jackson, was a forceful proponent of Indian removal.
-From 1814 to 1824, Jackson was instrumental in negotiating treaties which divested the southern tribes off their eastern lands in exchange for lands in the west.
-The tribes agreed because they wanted to appease the government in the hopes of retaining some of their land, However, only a small number of Creeks, Cherokee and Choctaws actually moved to the new lands.
+Andrew Jackson was a supporter of Indian removal.
+He negotiated treaties that exchanged land of the southern tribes for frontier lands in the west.
+The tribes agreed because in the hopes of retaining some of their land.
+Yet only a small number of Indians actually moved.

-The Creeks also refused to emigrate.
-They signed a treaty in March, 1832, which opened a large portion of their Alabama land to white settlement, but guaranteed them protected ownership of the remaining portion.
+The Creeks signed a treaty in 1832.
+It opened most of their Alabama land to white settlement but protected ownership of the remainder.
 The government did not protect them from speculators, however, who quickly cheated them out of their lands.

 Source: Indian Removal Act